-As indicated on the pie charts that follow, real property taxes and STAR comprise the largest component of revenues recognized, 81% of the total for the years ended June 30, 2009 and 2008.
-Instructional expenses is the largest category of expenses incurred, comprising 79% of the total for the years ended June 30, 2009 and 2008.
+As indicated on the pie charts that follow, real property taxes and STAR comprise the largest component of revenues recognized, 82% and 81% of the total for the years ended June 30, 2010 and 2009, respectively.
+Instructional expenses is the largest category of expenses incurred, comprising 80% and 79% of the total for the years ended June 30, 2010 and 2009, respectively.